 2. Design your life

 You spend a large proportion of your life at work, but work shouldn’t necessarily be your entire life.
 Approach those big decisions from a ‘life design’ perspective – prioritising what you want from your life both at work and outside of work.

-“It’s about understanding that the parts of your life that give you the most satisfaction, might not be the parts you get paid for.
+“It’s about understanding that the parts of your life that give you the most satisfaction might not be the parts you get paid for.

 “But you can design your life so you make the most of your career and get the most out of it.
 We see students who do that, and they get extraordinary results.”